-Managing the information lifecycle is vital to the functional health of any organisation.
+Managing the information lifecycle is vital to the functional health of any organization.
 From creation to use to disposition, every step of the information lifecycle requires planning and processes to ensure order and prevent chaos.
 The primary tool in digital and physical information lifecycle management is a records retention schedule.
-At the most fundamental level a retention schedule dictates how long to keep documents according to the state, federal, and industrial regulations that apply to your organisation.
+At the most fundamental level, a retention schedule dictates how long to keep documents according to the state, federal, and industrial regulations that apply to your organization.

 Increasing privacy concerns and stringent laws like the European Union (EU) General Data Protection Regulation (GDPR) elevate the need for privacy and retention to be managed together.
-Doing so provides you with a unified view of your organisation’s personal data and related obligations so you can dispose of personally identifiable information (PII) as soon as possible and reduce unnecessary exposure to data breaches.
+Doing so provides you with a unified view of your organization’s personal data and related obligations so you can dispose of personally identifiable information (PII) as soon as possible, and reduce unnecessary exposure to data breaches.

 The advantages of managing privacy and retention together:

 Increasing privacy concerns and regulations like the GDPR are making it critical for privacy and retention to be managed together so you can:

 ✔ Have a unified view of your personal data and related obligations

 ✔ Dispose of private information as soon as possible